Samsegun/betterlyf-admin/README.md

 ## Overview

 The Betterlyf Admin Panel is a React-based dashboard where admins manage the platform.
 It connects to Supabase for database operations and authentication.
+Users can book appointments with specialists through a separate [Nextjs-based website](https://github.com/Samsegun/betterlyf)

 ### Screenshot